sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 OKAY!
 We know that is a lot but keep in mind.
 But:

-* digital security is a system
+* Digital security is a system.
-* you are creating and implementing it as part of your core skills as an organizer
+* You are creating and implementing it as part of your core skills as an organizer.
-* There is no silver bullet to digital security, it is an awareness and a practice
+* There is no silver bullet to digital security, it is an awareness and a practice.
-* it gets better with reiteration and with a community committed together to stay safe
+* It gets better with reiteration and with a community committed together to stay safe.
 * The best defense now is a collective one and we are all in it together.

 So please stay safe and if you have any urgent questions please contact us at: